SimonSchick/EliteDangerousUtils/readme.md

 ### Docs

-Due to the size of the schema of this API, please refer to the `d.ts` files, most types should be documented.
+Due to the size of the schema of this API, please refer to the `.ts` files, most types should be documented.